 You won’t pay tax on all of your earnings; just the amount over your personal tax allowance (£12,500) for the tax year (though this may be bigger if you have applied for certain allowances).
 Your employer will usually deduct tax for you on a pay-as-you-earn basis; if you pay too much tax you can claim a refund from HMRC yourself.

 Student grants, student loans, housing benefits, and most scholarships and research awards are not taxed and don’t count towards your personal tax allowance.

 Can international students work part time in the UK?

-Students who are on a student visa (previously called a Tier 4 (student) visa) and studying a level 6 qualification (equivalent to a bachelors degree, a graduate diploma or PGCE) or a short-term study abroad programme can gain part-time employment in most jobs (there are exceptions) for up to 20 hours a week.
-Those studying a full-time course below level 6 (eg a foundation degree) that is sponsored by a UK recognised body or a body in receipt of public funding as a Higher Education Institution can work up to 10 hours a week in most jobs (again, there are exceptions).
+Most students who are on a student visa (previously called a Tier 4 (student) visa) and studying a level 6 qualification (equivalent to a bachelors degree, a graduate diploma or PGCE) or a short-term study abroad programme can gain part-time employment in most jobs (there are exceptions) for up to 20 hours a week during term time.
+Those studying a full-time course below level 6 (eg a foundation degree) can work up to 10 hours a week in most jobs (again, there are exceptions).
 See GOV.UK for more information.

 Students, zero-hour contracts and the gig economy